nickwynja/darksky-alfred/README.md

 ## Install ##

-Download the workflow and double-click to open in Alfred 2.
+Download the master and unzip to make your own changes.
+Or change the extension to '.alfredworkflow' and double-click to open in Alfred 2.
+The workflow can also be [downloaded from my site](http://cl.ly/3P0M1z1s1a0Z).